analyticsseo/php-api-client/Readme.md

 3. run ```composer install```

 to test the installation go to ```tests\functional``` folder and run ```php serps.php```
+> **Do not forget to edit the file and add your credentials, or all tests will fail**

 ## Sample Usage
 ```php